gabr/FixGVimBorder/README.md

 ## Intro - The Problem

-On GVim shows white edges when maximized or snapped to the edges on Windows (and as far as I know on other platforms as well).
+GVim shows white edges when maximized or snapped to the edges on Windows (and as far as I know on other platforms as well).

 As far as I know there is no solution for this problem unless you use NeoVim